 Over hanging branches provide valuable shade and cooler water for fish as well as cover from predation.
 You may want to consider stopping fishing in very overgrown areas to provide the fish with a safe place to retreat to.
+Don't be tempted to cut everything back just to please anglers

 In rivers weed growth is particularly lush this year.
 If cutting consider bar cutting or forming channels to manage water levels and aid water movement and oxygen.
 Do not cut too much as it provides important shelter, shade and traps considerable volumes of silt.
 As with ponds don't pile the weed on the bank, make sure it goes into a dedicated trap or is removed altogether.
+Leaving it for a short while on the bank (24-48 hours) won't do any harm and will allow invertebrates to find their way back to the water